(From Old Corral image collection)

 Republic Pictures had been formed in 1935 by the merger/consolidation of Mascot Pictures, Monogram Pictures, Consolidated Film Laboratories and other pieceparts ... and Republic needed some cowboy adventures to fill out their release schedules, entice theater owners, and build some profits.
-So they signed a deal with Hackel to release forthcoming Steele features over the Republic logo.
+So they signed a deal with Hackel to release forthcoming Steele features under the Republic logo.
 In return, Hackel got some budget and financial help.
 Thus, the Steele entries for seasons 1936-1937 and 1937-1938 have a tad better look to them.
 But all good things come to an end, and by 1938, Republic had plenty of in-house talent ... and the arrangement with Hackel ended.
 (Hackel and his Supreme outfit also had Johnny Mack Brown doing westerns.
 The Republic releasing deal not only included two years of Steele's films, but one season of the Brown features.)

 SMOKEY SMITH (A. W. Hackel/Supreme, 1935) is one of Steele's best and includes a climactic battle scene with the 'good guys', led by Bob and Earl Dwire (as the sheriff), wearing white bandanas on their foreheads to identify themselves from the gang members.
 This oater showed Warner Richmond at his nastiest - to get his hands on a ring, he shoots off the finger of Steele's father (kindly ol' Horace Carpenter).
 And Richmond also throws lye in George Hayes' face.
 It's also one of many "time warp" westerns as Steele, in the back of a covered wagon, cuts loose on the gang with a machine gun.
 Another solid entry from this period is SUNDOWN SAUNDERS (A. W. Hackel/Supreme, 1935), with Steele (as Sundown Saunders) battling shifty land merchant Ed Cassidy who illegally peddles a homestead to Jack Rockwell and his daughter, played by Catherine Cotter.
 Also note the Sundown Saunders title - Tom Tyler portrayed Saunders in POWDERSMOKE RANGE (RKO, 1935).
 Another good 'un is TRAIL OF TERROR (A. W. Hackel/Supreme, 1935) wih Bob as an undercover G-Man posing as an escaped convict to catch the gang of Forrest Taylor, Dick Cramer and Charlie King.
 Earlier, Bradbury wrote and directed THE LUCKY TEXAN (Lone Star/Monogram, 1933) starring John Wayne, and that film included Wayne (Yakima Canutt doubling) riding a log down a watery chute.
 Bradbury re-used that scene in TRAIL OF TERROR, filming it at medium range so you can clearly see that Steele was doing the log ridin'.